 « P. Javaheri, H. Rein, D. Tamayo, WHFast512: A symplectic N-body integrator for planetary systems optimized with AVX512 instructions, The Open Journal of Astrophysics, Vol. 6, July 26, 2023 IST, doi:10.21105/astro.2307.05683.»

-Computational Fluid Dynamics [Thesis]:
+Computational Fluid Dynamics [Undergraduate Project]:

 « Solving for isoviscous infinite Prantdl number convection: application of finite volumes and finite differences methods in a two-dimensional Cartesian system »